Interval Analysis of Worst-case Stationary Moments for Stochastic Chemical Reactions with Uncertain Parameters: Model of Uncertain Stochastic Chemical Reactions and Problem Formulation

 The evolution of the distribution is then governed by the chemical master equation (CME) \citep{Gillespie1992}

 The CME is also known as Kolmogorov's forward equation for a discrete state Markov chain, where the state of the chain is the copy number of molecular species.

 The CME (\ref{CME}) characterizes the dynamics of the intrinsic variability caused by the stochastic reaction events within a cell.
 On the other hand, the cell population is also subject to extrinsic noise resulting from the variation of global factors.
-Hence, we here consider the extrinsic noise that can be modeled by the variation of the time-invariant kinetic parameters across the cell population that is characterized by the distribution $\mathbb{P}_K$.
+Hence, we here consider the extrinsic noise that can be modeled by the variation of the time-invariant kinetic parameters across the cell population that is characterized by a distribution $\mathbb{P}_K$.

 In what follows, we consider analyzing the stationary moments of the copy number distribution ${\PP}_{X}$ when the parameter distribution $\mathbb{P}_K$ is partially given in the form of its moments.
-Specifically, our goal is to propose a mathematical optimization program for computing the bounds of the stationary moments and their associated statistical values such as the mean and the variance of the distribution based on the {\it a priori} information of the parameter distribution $\mathbb{P}_K$.
+Specifically, our goal is to propose a mathematical optimization program for computing valid bounds of the stationary moments and their associated statistical values such as the mean and the variance of the distribution based on the {\it a priori} information of the parameter distribution $\mathbb{P}_K$.
 More formally, the problem is stated as follows.

 {\bf Problem.}\ Consider the chemical master equation (\ref{CME}).
 Suppose a set of parameter distributions $\mathcal{P}$ is given.
-Compute the upper and the lower bounds of the stationary moments of $\mathbb{P}_X$ for all parameter distributions $\mathbb{P}_K \in \mathcal{P}$ and all initial distributions $\mathbb{P}_{X_0}$.
+Compute mathematically valid upper and lower bounds of the stationary moments of $\mathbb{P}_X$ for all parameter distributions $\mathbb{P}_K \in \mathcal{P}$ and all initial distributions $\mathbb{P}_{X_0}$.